-This guide does not cover the mobilization process for federal employees who work for agencies other than the five fire bureaus.
+This guide does not cover the mobilization process for federal employees who are not USDA or DOI employees.

-Sending Resources to Countries Other Than Canada, Australia and New Zealand This guide does not cover the mobilization and ordering process for foreign countries other than Canada, Australia and New Zealand.
+Sending Resources to Countries Other Than Canada, Australia and New Zealand

+This guide does not cover the mobilization and ordering process for foreign countries other than Canada, Australia and New Zealand.